kevin-bruhwiler/Kowloon-Unity-Client/README.md

 * **My upload is failing with error code 5\*\***
     * This is a server issue.
 The most likely problem is that you are trying to build too far away from the spawn and the server has not yet allocated resources for that region.
 Regardless, please create an issue here with what you were trying to do, what the error code was, and any other information you deem necessary
 * **After reloading the client I don't see any of the changes I just made**
     * Kowloon is moderated, and all additions must be approved before they will be visible.
-Additionally, the server may take a few minutes to propagate changes, so even moderator approved additions may not be instantly visible to all users.
+Additionally, the server may take a few minutes to propagate changes, so even moderator approved additions may not be instantly visible to all users
 * **Objects I remove keep reappearing**
     * Only moderators can remove objects once they've been uploaded.
-If you identify an object that you would like removed, please contact a moderator.
+If you identify an object that you would like removed, please contact a moderator
 * **What other frequently asked questions should be answered here?**
     * No idea.
 We'll find out.
 Writing an FAQ before any questions have been asked is hard :upside_down_face: